hexabyte23/QuarkTx/Doc/radio.md

 ### First calibration

-Sensors calibration would setup limits of all sensors curses. to do so, make sure first that all sensors are connected to the board (as describe on electric diagram), then execute toggle command `c`.
+Sensors calibration would setup limits of all sensors curses. to do so, make sure first that all sensors are connected to the board (as describe at [electric diagram](#Arduino-Nano-schema)), then execute toggle command `c`.
 This command make you enter in the calibration mode.
 You must execute `c` command again to exit from this mode.

-In calibration mode you will see real time datas moving like that:
+In calibration mode you will see real time data moving like that:

 	{381	627}	{393	631}	{389	635}	{385	627}	{0	1}	{0	1}	{0	1}
 	{381	627}	{393	631}	{389	635}	{385	627}	{0	1}	{0	1}	{0	1}